 Beginning in 1958 Ed and Orabel decided to become more family oriented adding a children’s social director and activities; Establishing Ridin-Hy as one of the premiere ranches in Warren County (There was more than 30 at the time) In 1970 Susan, her brother Gary and husband Andy Beadnell took over ranch operations from Ed & Orabel.
 The operating season was extended year by year until in 1975 the ranch was open year round.

 On July 20th 1982, the main lodge was lost to a fire – everything gone (records, food, housekeeping items, even beer!)
 After 2 days of 3 meals of BBQ, the 170 guests had to be asked to leave so we could regroup.
 They were told if we owe you a refund or you owe us – just let us know.
 10 days later we reopened in a converted barn with a summer kitchen and “fire pictures” to explain to any newcomers why the facilities looked different from the brochure.
-The logs for the present lodge were cut off the back mountain immediately as you can only peel the bark off until mid-august.
+The logs were cut off the back mountain immediately as you can only peel the bark off until mid-august.
 The first logs were laid Sept 3 and the building opened Dec 26th.
 The indoor pool was added a year later.
 Through the years log buildings were added and updated – all with the idea to keep in the theme with our rural settings (700 acres)

 The three Beadnell boys were raised on the ranch.
 Tim & Troy with their wives Patience & Carrie plus 4 little grand wranglers carry on the Ridin-Hy tradition of greeting many guests who have become like family – their children & grandchildren.
 The Beadnell family takes pride in providing a great vacation for all our guests, and raising their children in the beautiful Adirondack mountains.